-It is quite apparent that the benefits of this change will go almost
+It is quite apparent that the benefits of this change will go almost exclusively to Cuba.

 During the war not a sword was drawn nor a gun fired in Cuba.

 In the Philippines during this period, there was murder, torture, rape, complete destruction of its beautiful capital-Manila-and other cities, farms, factories, roads and bridges.